salvescoding/ruby-exercism/MarsroverRubySA/README.txt

       You can introduce one or multiple rovers in the input file.

-  4 - To run the tests, you will need to be on the MarsroverRubySA directory and run
+  4 - To run the tests, you will need to be on the MarsroverRubySA directory and run:
-      ruby spec/mars_rover_test.rb
+      $ ruby spec/mars_rover_test.rb